 Remote Education Provision – Information for Parents

-For those pupils who are not currently attending school, remote learning is provided in the form of live teacher inputs via Microsoft Teams (which are emailed out to parents) and paper-based learning packs.
+For those pupils who are not currently attending school, remote learning is provided in the form of live teacher inputs via Microsoft Teams (which are emailed out to parents along with any resources needed for the lesson)

 The Remote Curriculum

 We understand that a pupil’s first day or two being educated remotely might look different from our standard approach, while we take all necessary actions to prepare for a longer period of remote teaching.

 What should my child expect from immediate remote education in the first day or two of pupils being sent home?

 Parents will receive an invitation via email to join a Microsoft Teams live teaching input which will be accompanied by digital copies of the resources that would have been used during the first day or two that pupils were sent home.

 Paper-based learning, for future weeks, will be made available to pick up on selected dates in advance of the pupil’s lessons.

 Following the first few days of remote education, will my child be taught broadly the same curriculum as they would in school?

 At Brierley, we will be teaching the same curriculum remotely as we do in school.
 Your child will be following the in-school timetable provided within their learning pack.